 Stoker-fired systems account for most coal-fired watertube boilers for industrial, commercial, and institutional applications.
 Stoker-fired units may be divided into three groups: underfeed stokers, overfeed stokers, and spreader stokers.
-Underfeed stokers may be horizontal fed, side ash discharge or gravity fed, rear ash discharge and produce ash that may be difficult to completely rake out.
+Underfeed stokers are either horizontal fed with side ash discharge or gravity fed with rear ash discharge.
+These stokers produce ash that may be difficult to completely rake out.
 In overfeed stokers, coal is fed from a hopper onto a grate that moves the coal into the furnace.
 Spreader stokers evenly disperse coal over the surface of a moving grate.